 THE BOEING 707 STORY

-On his way to the UK for a demonstration of the new British de Havilland jet powered Comet Allen stopped in Wichita for a ride new Boeing designed new b-47.
-Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating the DC-6 prop planes he flew on business trips to Chicago.
-If he wasn’t totally convinced about the future of jets at Wichita, he was after the agonizingly slow return flight over the Atlantic in a propeller-driven plane.
-“I thought we’d never arrive,” (he must have been flying on one of those lumbering Boeing Stratocruisers).
+Allen found his answer in 1947, ridding in the company’s new B-47, Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating the DC-6 prop planes he flew on business trips to Chicago.
 Allen returned to Seattle with a vision for Boeing; jet flight was the future of commercial aviation and Boeing would lead the way using its bomber experience to produce a commercial jet.
+The B-47 with its pod mounted engines and swept back wings set the stage for the future 707.

-Few shared his vision.
-Boeing’s competitors, Douglas Aircraft and Lockheed, looked at the development price tag, the risk, financial, and technical, and shelved any serious thought of passenger jets.
+His decision was a bold move, competitors Douglas Aircraft and Lockheed, looked at the development price tag, the financial and technical risk, and shelved any serious thought of passenger jets.
 Boeing was on its own.

-One last problem, – money, Development of a prototype 707 would consume all of the profit the company had made since the end of the World War II.
+One last problem, – money, Development of a prototype 707 required tapping into stockholders equity and the profit the company had made since the end of the World War II.
 No customers, no money, no problem, at least for a determined William Allen.
-Between tax write offs and a raid on equity he scrapped up enough cash to cover development cost.
-The move came with substantial risk according to Boeing archives, Allen and his management are said to have “bet the company” on a vision that jet aircraft were the future of commercial aviation.
+Between tax write-offs and the raid on equity, he scrapped up enough cash to cover the development cost.
+The move came with substantial risk according to Boeing archives, Allen and his management team are said to have “bet the company” on a vision that jet aircraft were the future of commercial aviation.
 The bet; $ 16 million to build one prototype airplane, a large sum in 1952 that drained ¼ of the company’s net worth and left Boeing in a precarious financial position.
 If Allen got it right, Boeing’s would prosper.
 If he failed, according to company historian Michael Lombardi, “The Company would be done.”

 Three years after introducing his new 707, William Allen had burned through $16 million of stockholders equity and had yet to sell one plane; his vision stood on the edge of failure.
-It was about to be rescued by his chief test pilot, a natural showman with a bag of aerial trick perfected during his barnstorming days in a flying circus.
-Tex Johnston’s plan to make the new 707 famous involved some risk, mainly getting fired, so Johnston kept silent waiting for a chance to show the plane off.
+Buyers were holding back waiting for a look the soon to be released Douglas Aircraft jet powered DC 8.

-On the afternoon of August 7, 1955, over 200,000 spectators congregated on the shores of gathered on Lake Washington to watch the speedboat races.
-William Allen ordered ‘Tex’ to take the plane up and give the hometown crowd a look at the new 707.
-The buying crowd was there also.
-On a yacht, anchored offshore, Allen and his executive team were entertaining the heads of virtually every major airline in the world.
-In town for a conference, they came to get a good look at the plane Boeing had staked its future on.
+Allen’s opportunity to show off the 707 came on the afternoon of August 7, 1955.
+It was a warm sunny day with 200,000 spectators congregated on the shores of Lake Washington to watch the annual speedboat races.
+William Allen ordered Tex Johnston to take the plane up and give the hometown crowd a look at the new 707.
+On a yacht, anchored offshore, the Boeing president and his executive team were entertaining the heads of virtually every major airline in the world,in town for a conference, They came to get a good look at the plane Boeing had staked its future on.

-Well they got it.
-Approaching the lake at a speed of 490mph, altitude 200 feet, Johnston took the big screaming jet over the race course for an for a thrilling up close look. – Then to everyone’s surprise the 707 suddenly started climbing and began rotating on its axis.
+Well, they got it.
+Approaching the lake Johnston turned to his co-pilot, “We’re going to get their attention and make this airplane famous.”
+Flying towards the assembled crowd at a 490 mph, altitude 200 feet, Johnston took the big screaming jet over the race course for an for a thrilling up-close look. – Then, to everyone’s surprise, the 707 suddenly started climbing and began rotating on its axis.
 It’s long, swept-back wings rotating around the body in a barrel roll.
 Aviation executives gasped as the plane flew briefly upside down in a slow, languid roll.
-Then, just in case no one had noticed, Johnston made a shallow dive down to 300 feet and did it again.
+Just in case no one had noticed, Johnston made a shallow dive down to 300 feet and did it again.

-A dazed Bill Allen felt sick as he watched his $16 million dollar investment flip through the air flying upside down seemingly out of control.
+A dazed Bill Allen popped a few heart pills as he watched his $16 million dollar investment flip through the air flying upside down seemingly out of control.
 Either something was wrong with the plane or the pilot had lost his mind.
-He turned to a friend for some heart pills.
 His distress was understandable; you just don’t do that with an airliner; fighter jets perhaps but not a 128-foot-long, 160,000-pound plane with four heavy jet engines and a 130-foot wing span.

 THE 707 TAKES OFF